 There are minimum required credit scores for several mortgage programs.
 For example, conventional lenders want to see at least a 620 score and in some cases 640.
 FHA lenders want to see a 580 score if you’re planning to make the smallest down payment possible, which is 3.5%.

-Still, skating by with the absolute minimum score won’t get you the best mortgage rate available.
+Still, skating by with the absolute minimum score won’t get you the best mortgage rate available to you.
 A lower score means a higher mortgage rate, so you’ll potentially save thousands by striving toward a good or excellent credit score.
 If you want a chance at the lowest mortgage rate possible, ask each lender you gather quotes from what score you’ll need to get your best rate.

 “The breaking point for me is 740,” Stearns said, referring to the score cutoff after which mortgage rates don’t go any lower.
 “After that, it doesn’t matter.”